 - Distribution of relevant parts of the life safety plan to all occupants of the building in alternative formats.

-- Training of life safety officers on how to assist in evacuation of the building and how to act as a sighted guide for building occupants with vision loss.
+- Training of life safety officers on how to assist in evacuation of the building and how to act as a sighted guide for building occupants with blindness.

 - Posting of evacuation procedure signage on each floor in print, tactile and braille formats.